bsord/pretty-default-backend/README.md

 | ------------- | ------------- | ------------- |
 | `bgColor` | Background color of the page in hex value | #334455 |
 | `brandingText` | Branding text at bottom of error box | BrandingText(2020) |

 # Todo:
-:all-the-things:
-Write a how to
+[x] Write a functional ReadMe
-fix workflow so it only triggers on succesful merge Update this readme.
-Use seperate writer stream before sending response (prevent broken responses)
+[ } fix workflow so it only triggers on succesful merge [ ] Use seperate writer stream before sending response (prevent broken responses) [ ] Add support for rich html variable input